-For a ZPG boundary layer, for which $\lambda = 0$, equation (2.17) reduces to the logarithmic profile.
-In the other limit, at separation, when γ is zero, equation (2.18) reduces to the half-power law which was first derived by Stratford (1959).
-Note that equation (2.19) can be rewritten such that it is independent of the viscosity, as in the formulation by Stratford.
+For a ZPG boundary layer, for which $\lambda=0$ , equation (18) reduces to the logarithmic profile.
+In the other limit, at separation, when $\gamma$ is zero, equation which was first derived by Stratford (1959).
+Note that equation (20) can be rewritten in such a manner it is independent on the viscosity, as in the formulation by Stratford.